$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Appendix: Auxiliary results

-Now take a partition $\Theta_1,\ldots,\Theta_m$ of $\Theta$ such that for all $\ell=1,\ldots,m$
+Now take a partition $\Theta_1,\ldots,\Theta_m$ of $\Theta,$ such that for all $\ell=1,\ldots,m$

-holds, where $\operatorname{diam}\Theta_{\ell}$ denotes the diameter of the set $\Theta_{\ell}.$ Observe that since $\Theta\subset {\mathbb{R}}^p$ is compact, there indeed exists a finite $m$ for which this is satisfied.
-The righthand side of \eqref{prob} for such a partition is zero and consequently the conditions (i) and (ii) of Theorem 18.14 of \citet{vdvaart} hold.
-This completes the proof of the lemma. \end{proof}
+holds, where $\operatorname{diam}\Theta_{\ell}$ denotes the diameter of the set $\Theta_{\ell}.$ Observe that since $\Theta\subset{\mathbb{R}}^p$ is compact, there indeed exists a finite $m$ for which this is satisfied.
+The right-hand side of~\eqref{prob} for such a partition is zero and consequently the conditions (i) and (ii) of Theorem~18.14 of \cite{vdvaart} hold.
+This completes the proof of the lemma. \end{pf}